Sale of the Century: 1969–1974

 From 1969 to 1973, the game featured three contestants, who all began with $25.
 Midway through the game, the question values doubled to $10.
 At first, the final round consisted of 30 seconds of $15 questions.
 Later, this was replaced with five $20 questions (called "The Century Round", as the total value of the questions was $100).
 If a contestant's total was reduced to zero (or lower), that contestant was eliminated from the game.

 At certain points during gameplay, all contestants were offered the opportunity to purchase merchandise at a bargain price.
 The first contestant to buzz in after the prize was revealed purchased that prize, and the price was deducted from his or her score.
 The prices of all prizes offered were expressed much as one would hear in a department store (ending with "and 95 cents"), and the prices increased as the episode progressed (e.g., $7.95, $11.95, $14.95, $21.95).
 All prize values were rounded up to the nearest dollar before being subtracted from the score of the contestant who purchased the prize.
 Each Instant Bargain was hidden behind a curtain, and contestants could not buzz in before the curtain opened.
 A contestant who did buzz in early was penalized by having the cost of the Instant Bargain deducted from their score and being locked out of purchasing the prize.

 The "Open House" round was played in early episodes of the original version, usually about halfway through a particular episode.
-Five prizes were presented to the contestants and each could buy as many of them as he or she wanted.
+Five prizes were presented to the contestants and each could buy as many of them as he or she wanted; they had five seconds to list each of the items they wanted to buy.
 Unlike Instant Bargains, multiple contestants could buy the same item.
 This was later replaced with an "Audience Sale" round in which three members of the studio audience guessed the "sale price" of an item.
 The one that bid closest without going over won the item.
 The three contestants could increase their score by correctly guessing which audience member would win.